falkecarlsen/esus-tmv23/README.md

 # TODO:
+- Fixup wrapper.out emission from systemd service
+- Map missing externallogids: {696837, 696838, 696840, 696841, 696842, 730988}
 - Improve reliability of BMS API
     - Failed externallogids seems to increase with wider timeframe in request (?!?).
 We have seen the reverse be true before.
 - Implement method for gathering some timedelta back with error-handling to ensure integrity within the timeframe.
+    - Requires some form of missing value detection with variable sampling-frequency time data.
+PoC: Just do upper bound of reasonable frame.

 # Prod setup
 - Assumes standard Ubuntu 24.04 VM (use e.g. Strato)